librerandonaut/librerandonaut/README.md

 - Improve the handling of ANU API.
 E.g. show request errors; add a retry button, etc.
 - Implement support for other entropy sources, e.g. downloading raw data automatically from [random.org](https://www.random.org/bytes/)
 - Code includes logic for accessing a homebuilt TRNG device via the USB port.
 This feature has been removed from the UI to not confuse the user.
+- The old ANU API will be scaled back until it is eventually retired.
+The new AWS hosted ANU API requires a API-key and is limited to 100 requests per months for the trail tier.
+See [quantumnumbers.anu.edu.au/faq](https://quantumnumbers.anu.edu.au/faq).
+Implement functionality for providing an API-key via the LibreRandonaut app.

 # Download